UBC-CIC/student-advising-voice-assistant/docs/ArchitectureDesign.md

 ### Question Answering ###
 **1. User makes a request to the Alexa-enabled device.**
   - Users can start up the skill (application) by saying “Alexa, open student advising”.
-  - When prompted to answer their faculty/program/year level, users can answer their name/value (e.g., Faculty of Science/Bachelor of Science/Third year).
+  - When prompted to answer their faculty/program/year level, users can answer their name/value (e.g. Faculty of Science/Bachelor of Science/Third year).
-  - When prompted to answer their specialization, users need to answer their subject first (e.g., Computer Science, Mathematics, etc), then answer the full name of their specialization (e.g., Major Computer Science, Honours Mathematics, etc).
+  - When prompted to answer their specialization, users need to answer their subject first (e.g. Computer Science, Mathematics, etc), then answer the full name of their specialization (e.g. Major Computer Science, Honours Mathematics, etc).

 **2. Alexa first converts voice to text, uses Natural Language Understanding(NLU) to interpret the user's request and calls the backend service that runs as an AWS Lambda function to handle the request.**